rebeccazisser/perfectday/README.md

 Hey Rebecca!
 I figure I might as well put some of the terminal commands and stuff in here.
 So, using git:

-# How to Use Git
+# How to Use the Terminal/iTerm2
-## Terminal Stuff
-I always open terminal from Spotlight, so open that.

 Here's some stuff I use a lot: